SikandarRizwan/Python-Portfolio-Projects./README.md

         if element % n == 0:
             count += 1
     return count

-WK4EX8 [P] Longest Streak
+# WK4EX8 [P] longest streak (4 marks)
-A function that finds the longest consecutive streak of a specific word in a list of words.
+# A function that finds the longest consecutive streak of a specific word in a list of words.

-Python

 def longest_streak(word, word_list):
     max_streak = 0